 Regardless of how sure and excited we are when making resolutions, weeks later we might find ourselves wishing we had done more to stay motivated.

 Adopting new habits is tough.
-But, a little diligence managing and tracking them can help you make sure they stick around once motivation starts to wane.
-The key is consistency: habits must be repetitive to become a routine part of your daily life.
+But, a little diligence managing and tracking them can help you make sure they stick around once motivation starts to wane. you The key is consistency: habits must be repetitive to become a routine part of your daily life.

 And science seems to agree.
 Research published in the British Journal of Medical Practice proves that through associative learning, consistent repetition of a simple action can lead to habit formation.